pkong0414/OS-Project-3/README.md

 this means testsim will contain 1 second of sleep and 2 iterations of this.

 TROUBLE:
-Had some trouble making the the semaphores initially.
+Had some trouble making the semaphores initially.
 I think I got it worked out, now.
 Then last minute for some reason it kept spawning 2 grandchildren process each time.
-I was not able to work out the bug on that one in time.
-I'll keep working on it to try to resolve this.
+I think I've resolved the issue.
+NOTE: the file that is being streamed should not contain an extra line at the end of file or at the last line.
+I'm going to resubmit this one since this one is way better now that we don't have processes creating 2 of the same exec arguments.

 TODO:
 Definitely clean up.
 A lot of functions are used and could definitely be put into organized files for future use.